ItIsJul1an/LeetCode/README.md

 # LeetCode
-In this repository I will upload the sourcecode of some LeetCode proplems!
+In this repository I will upload the sourcecode of some LeetCode problems!